 Coordination team | Nancy Duxbury, Tiago Vinagre de Castro, Sílvia Silva, and Cláudia Pato de Carvalho (CES), Mariana Calaça Baptista (author and promotor), and Nicola Henriques (SILOS Contentor Criativo)

 CREATOUR: Creative Tourism Destination Development in Small Cities and Rural Areas (CES)

 Cultural Mapping, Planning and Impact Assessment for Sustainable and Just Urban Development (CES)

-Cultural Mapping the Opioid Crisis (Thompson Rivers University, Canada)
+Cultural Mapping Researcher-in-Residence Programme (Thompson Rivers University, Canada)